pulumi/examples/secrets-provider/aws/README.md

 # Getting Started

 To use this example, perform the following steps.
-This examples assumes you have the pulumi-cli installed and the aws-cli installed.
+This examples assumes you have the Pulumi CLI installed and the AWS CLI installed.

 You should also ensure you have the correct `AWS_PROFILE` set: